 Claims against a company involving harassment, discrimination, or diversity-related issues can be devastating to the company’s brand and reputation.
 Clients confronted with brand- and reputation-threatening claims seek our advice on how to handle the crisis situation.
 We conduct internal investigations into the claims, recommend remedial action, and help our clients prepare and review appropriate communications to both internal and external audiences.

-In addition, we vigorously defend our clients if their DEI practices are challenged in court.
+In addition, we vigorously defend our clients if their DEI practices are challenged before administrative agencies or in court.
 We also advise on crisis prevention measures and apply lessons learned from litigation to further strengthen our clients’ DEI programs and mitigate future reputational and legal risk.